 Would I be able to use the Lesson Plans with an older student or an adult?

 Yes!
 Teaching Tips offer suggestions for how to adjust the activities for older students.

 How many lessons are provided in the Lesson Plans?

 See the Lesson Plans Descriptions.

 Are the Lesson Plans applicable for different teaching situations?

 Yes, a teacher could use the plans in a classroom, in a homeschool setting, or while tutoring students either one-on-one or in small groups.
 Tips are provided for how these plans were used on a co-op at which the author taught for only one day a week.

 Can I see samples of the Lesson Plans?

-Samples will be available in July 2017 when the final editing is completed on the project.
+Samples will be available when the final editing is completed on the project.